This program is offered online.

 Will it be fully online?

-o You network with peers, who are dedicated educators just like you.
+- Get to know your peers, who are dedicated educators just like you.
 That’s why they’re working toward an advanced degree in language and literacy.
+This helps you build a great professional network.

-o You have direct access to your professors
+- You have direct, live access to your professors.

-o You can see new instructional practices modelled and discuss them in real time.
+- See new instructional practices modeled and discuss them in real time.

 How many semesters will it take to complete my degree?